Aravindumasankar/gallery_organiser/README.md

    ```

    Then open <http://127.0.0.1:5000> in your browser and use the file
-   browser to navigate folders and preview images.
+   browser to navigate folders, preview images, and see AI-generated
+   labels for each picture.

 Artworks are stored in `gallery_data.json` in the project root.